Anasousa11/HomeRoots/README.md

 # 🧪 Testing

-All testing was carried out manually to verify that the application functions as expected across all core features.
+All testing was carried out manually to verify that the applications features functions as expected.

 ---